 Controversies are a part of history.
 Explore the biggest scandals linked to Kari Lake.

 Kari Lake is an American political figure and former television news anchor.
-She served as special advisor to the US Agency for Global Media starting in 2025.
-Lake was the Republican nominee for Arizona governor in 2022 and for US Senate in Arizona in 2024, losing both elections.
+She served as the special advisor to the United States Agency for Global Media starting in 2025.
+Lake was the Republican Party nominee for the 2022 Arizona gubernatorial election and the 2024 United States Senate election in Arizona, but was unsuccessful in both bids.

 Nine days before the 2017 inauguration of Donald Trump, Lake had posted a meme on Facebook that declared the inauguration a "national day of mourning and protest", in which she asked her followers how they would react to Trump's inauguration.

-In 2018, Kari Lake opposed the Red for Ed movement and later apologized for her statement regarding the movement.
+In 2018, Kari Lake opposed the Red for Ed movement, claiming it was a "big push to legalize pot," and later apologized.

 In July 2019, Kari Lake was caught on "hot mic" footage promoting her account on the web platform Parler.